-- As the ‘defect’ against which the developer has committed is not in active sprint, when Jenkins runs a pre-scheduled test on it, the commit fails.
+- As the ‘defect’ against which the developer has committed is not in the active sprint, the commit fails when Jenkins runs a pre-scheduled test on it.

-- Complete traceability from JIRA to source code in GitHub
+- Complete traceability into source code from Jira itself

 - Visibility into the volume, quality of commits, and commit trends in real-time

-- Reduced dependency on manual communication to track the completion of a task
+- Decreased manual communication to track the completion of a task

-- Each commit can be traced back to its respective workitem at any given point in time from GitHub itself
+- Able to trace back commit to its respective work item at any given point in time from GitHub itself

-- Enforced checkpoints ensure that no mandatory steps/checks are missed while making a commit – this leads to high success rate for commits
+- Enforced checkpoints ensure that users/developers don’t miss any mandatory steps while committing.
+This leads to high success rate for commits